 Sampling frequency

 With regards to the sampling frequency over the 3-year study period, we opted for quarterly sampling (i.e., four times annually).
 This was guided by several factors.
 First, this study was designed in the context of investigating LASV transmission, where high intensity sampling is required to ensure detection of transmission were it to occur.
 LASV virus is expected to be cleared 40 days post-infection.
 Therefore, substantially longer periods between sampling activities could result in transmission episodes being missed (Safronetz et al. 2022).
 In addition, the lifespan of rodents in these settings is less than one year.
-Therefore, longer time periods between visits could result in a different population of rodents being sampled than those that were alive at the time during pathogen transmission (Leirs, Verhagen, and Verheyen 1993; Safronetz et al. 2022).
+Therefore, longer time periods between visits could result in a different population of rodents being sampled from those that were alive at the time during pathogen transmission (Leirs, Verhagen, and Verheyen 1993; Safronetz et al. 2022).

 Second, data from Guinea and Nigeria suggest a strong seasonal component to LASV incidence among rodents and humans (Fichet-Calvet et al. 2007; Olayemi et al. 2016).
 Importantly different pathogen prevalence between the rainy and dry seasons was thus expected and meant that estimates of prevalence were needed from multiple time points during the year.